 Mutual of Omaha has a customer base of 3.5 million individual policyholders and 8.2 million members that are part of employer groups.
 Altogether, the firm serves some 28,500 such employer groups.
 Accident and health policy sales account for more than half of annual revenues, while life and annuity products make up more than a quarter of sales.
 Mutual of Omaha's products are divided into three operating divisions: The individual financial services (IFS) unit provides health, life and annuity policies to individuals and families, while the group benefit services (GBS) unit issues policies for employees.
 Certain supplemental disability, accident, and illness products, as well as individual Medicare and group dental products, are offered through the divisions as well.

 The third division consists of the Mutual of Omaha Bank, which provides commercial and personal banking through nearly 50 locations in 10 states.
 Taking advantage of changes in regulatory restrictions, Mutual of Omaha expanded into banking through acquisitions.
 Offering products including savings and checking accounts, consumer and business loans, and deposit certificates, the bank's key markets are rapidly growing cities where Mutual of Omaha already has high numbers of insurance customers.
 While banking accounts for a small portion of the company's operating results, it has been growing steadily and the bank intends to eventually offer Internet banking nationwide.

 Sales and Marketing

 Mutual of Omaha offers its individual products through its career agents, direct sales representatives, and independent agents, while its group offerings are provided through employee benefit consultants and brokers.

-To further promote the Mutual of Omaha brand, the company became an associate sponsor of the Andretti Autosport racing team in 2013.
+To further promote the Mutual of Omaha brand, the company became an associate sponsor of the Andretti Autosport racing team.
 Mutual of Omaha is also a sponsor of the US Olympic swim team.

 The company's sponsorship of the long-running Mutual of Omaha's Wild Kingdom introduced it to a generation of Americans.
 Recognizing that the connection remained strong, the company has revived the television series which now runs on Discovery Communications' Animal Planet cable channel and YouTube.